dafcarte/docker-compose-wordpress/README.md

 # WordPress via docker-compose

+The goal of this project is to create a highly secure WordPress stack that can be brought up with the least amount of effort.
+This is not intended to support shared hosting.
+Use at your own risk.

+If you find that something flat out doesn't work or a weakness/problem in configuration - please let me know.
+I appreciate the feedback.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+These instructions are not yet done.
+Sorry!

 ### Prerequisites